nanomsg/nng/docs/ref/api/init.md

 extern void nng_fini(void);
 ```

-When the consumer is ready to deallocate any resoures allocated by the library, it should call
+When the consumer is ready to deallocate any resources allocated by the library, it should call
 the {{i:`nng_fini`}} function.
 Each call to `nng_fini` should be paired with an earlier call to
 [`nng_init`].